github-education-resources/GitHubGraduation-2021/_data/prabindas001/prabindas001.md

 ---
 name: Prabin Kumar Das
 institution: Lovely Professional University
-quote: There is no substitute for hustle and hardwork
+quote: There is no substitute for hustle and hard work
-github_user: prabindas001
+github_user: Prabindas001
 ---